alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-complete-guide.md

 One of the side effects of our layered approach is that there will be some level of alert duplication when higher-layer events trigger.

-A failure of your hosting provider, for example, will trigger alerts in every layer of the stack beneath it (server status, request volume, etc.) But this is ok, because those higher-level alerts will provide details that will help you pinpoint the issue more quickly.
+A failure of your hosting provider, for example, will trigger alerts in every layer of the stack beneath it (server status, request volume, etc.) But this is ok because those higher-level alerts will provide details that will help you pinpoint the issue more quickly.

 Your RPS may go to 0 for several reasons - and you'll want to know about it regardless - but if it's because of a hosting failure, that extra alert will prevent your wasting time chasing other potential causes.